Friends of the Neuro Ward was founded in 2013 to improve the care and comfort of patients in Wards 204 & 205 at ARI and the rehab unit at Woodend.

 - Auto immune neurological diseases, such as Guillain-Barre syndrome

-- Refurbished the day room, created a respite & quiet room and installed new wet rooms for the close observation unit on ward 205 at ARI
+- Refurbished Ward 205's day room, created a respite and quiet room and installed new wet rooms for the close observation unit

-- Purchased equipment such as motorised shower trolleys, a facial palsy monitor unit, specialist patient transfer scales and head injury equipment for ICU
+- Purchased equipment such as motorised shower trolleys, a facial palsy monitor unit, specialist patient transfer scales and mattresses, recliner chairs and head injury equipment for ICU

 - Supported patients at Woodend Neuro Rehabilitation Unit by purchasing shower chairs, transport slings, specialist scales, stand aid slings and a hoist